All the things you might have missed in 'House of the Dragon' season 1

-A stunning season finale episode closed House of the Dragon season 1 on 24 October 2022 on HBO Max and prepared the groundwork for an even more anticipated season 2.
+A thrilling season finale episode, featuring some much-awaited dragon action, closed House of the Dragon season 1 on 24 October 2022 on HBO Max and prepared the groundwork for an even more anticipated season 2.
 Based on George R. R. Martin’s 2018 book, Fire & Blood, the epic high fantasy series is a prequel to Game of Thrones (2011-19).
 If you haven’t seen the show yet, this is our spoiler warning!

 House of the Dragon episode 1 premiered on HBO on 21 August and instantly became one of the most talked about television or streaming shows of the year.
 The series has been co-created by Martin and Ryan Condal.
 Miguel Sapochnik joins Condal as showrunner.
 Executive producers include Martin and the two showrunners, along with Sara Hess, Jocelyn Diaz, Vince Gerardis and Ron Schmidt.